-Besides, it in concert hall acoustic waves and vibrations impact the human body also.
-However, it depends more on music genre (classical, rock, dance, etc.).
-The body impact is out of a headphones ability also.
+Besides, in concert hall acoustic waves and vibrations impact the human body.
+However, it depends more on the music genre (classical, rock, dance, etc.).
+The body impact is out of a headphone’s ability also.

 I have seen pictures where speakers are divided by acoustic shields to reduce crosstalk between the left speaker and the right ear and vice versa.
 However, it is not the best way because the bouncing issue isn’t resolved.
 The sound hologram is also distorted there.

-I suppose that we have potential ability to obviously improve sound quality in future audio devices.
-It can be implemented via capturing and producing a concert-hall sound field (sound hologram, 3-D sound) in a listening room.
+I suppose that we have the potential ability to improve sound quality in future audio devices.
+It can be implemented by capturing and producing a concert-hall sound field (sound hologram, 3-D sound) in a listening room.

-Currently, the closest way to create a sound hologram is sound-field capturing of a listening point in a concert hall via 2-microphone head dummy and play it back via headphones.
+Currently, the closest way to create a sound hologram is a sound-field capturing of a listening point in a concert hall via a 2-microphone head dummy and playing it back via headphones.
 However, it will not mimic the impact of sound on a human body, including the complete human head.

 Speaker systems have this acoustic-ray bouncing issue that significantly distorts the playback of the recorded sound field in multi-channel.

-Future sound-field playback devices should be easy in use like stereo systems.
+Future sound-field playback devices should be easy to use like stereo systems.